 I’m not much of a planner and setting up any long-term goals usually turns out to be quite challenging.
 If I do end up setting my goals, sooner or later, I realize that the list is just too overwhelming and give up.
 In other cases, I just vaguely follow it along, deep down knowing that I won’t reach it anyway…

-So how to set achievable goals for 2022?
+So how to set achievable goals for the year ahead?
 How to stay realistic in your business vision and not overwhelm yourself?
 Here are some actionable tips to follow!

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.”